Bodhert/ElixirTradingBot/notes/notes.md

 ## Chapter 21
 when integrating with third party libraries using an "e-z replaceable" module is desired, something like creating an api inside the code
+I really believe this chapter could introduce a "real" migration instead of replacing old fields.

+I like the idea to base yourself in already existing implementations instead of over-engineer and try to come up with everything from scratch